sakshi-mishra/sakshi-mishra.github.io/_posts/2024-01-04-autonomous-advanced-aerial-mobility.md

 ![Skylines Redefined: Navigating the Future with UAVs and Autonomy Blocks](./images/AAAM-Mishra-et-al.jpg)

+> Note: This article has also been published as a Medium [post](https://medium.com/@Sakshi_Mishra/the-future-of-flight-a-dive-into-autonomous-advanced-aerial-mobility-7e6513084a47).

 The vision of unmanned aerial vehicles (UAVs) and eVTOL aircraft swiftly navigating our skies, carrying goods, and potentially passengers, may sound like a chapter from a sci-fi novel.
 However, with the “Autonomy Blocks Framework for Advanced Aerial Mobility,” this vision is edging closer to reality.
 This comprehensive approach aims to make the skies accessible and safe for autonomous flight, promising a new age of transportation.

 ### The Need for Advanced Aerial Mobility